alanwtom/carmodel/PostgreSQL.md

 * PostgreSQL typically performs better with larger datasets, but monitor the application for any slow queries or issues that might require optimization.

 ---

-This migration plan should help you transition smoothly from SQLite to PostgreSQL while ensuring minimal disruption to your application.
-If you need a specific code adjustment or further details on any of the steps, let me know!